 European Legislation Identifier

-ELI is a European Union initiative aimed at providing a unified legal referencing mechanism.
-In particular, ELI defines a labeling framework based on a generic customizable template to enable the definition of universal resource names that are independent of the countries and legal jurisdictions to which the texts belong, thus promoting interchange and enhancing interoperability between legal information systems at EU and national level, while maintaining the specificities of each country’s legal and legislative system.
+ELI defines a labeling framework based on a generic and customizable template to enable the definition of universal resource names that are independent of the countries and legal jurisdictions to which the texts belong, thus promoting interchange and enhancing interoperability between legal information systems at EU and national level, while maintaining the specificities of each country’s legal and legislative system.